 By Keri of Bon Voyage With Kids

-One of the most famous Pennsylvania landmarks well worth visiting is Fort Necessity Battlefield in South Western Pennsylvania.
+Fort Necessity Battlefield in South Western Pennsylvania is one of the most famous Pennsylvania landmarks worth visiting.
 This historic site, owned by the US National Park Service, is a must-see on any visit to Pittsburgh with kids.
 It is educational and of great historical significance to the United States of America.

 Located about an hour from Pittsburgh, in Farmington, Pennsylvania, it was there in the summer of 1754 that began the French and Indian War, which was intended to remove French power from North America.